History of Moyola Park F.C

 This season Moyola Park has played four Premier League teams with a victory over Coleraine in the North West Senior Cup and a loss in the same competition against Institute.
 The team played Glentoran at the Mill Meadow in the Wasps Solutions League Cup and narrowly lost 2-1 with Stewart and McAlorum scoring for the visitors and Dowie scoring from the penalty spot.
 Moyola also lost 3-2 to Glenavon in the Irish Cup with the game live on Radio Ulster.
 This game saw the home side take a 2 goal lead with goals by Darren Walls and Chris Dowie with the visitors scoring three second half goals by Braniff, Kelly (OG) and Bradley with the winner in injury time.

-The club celebrated its 135th Anniversary on Saturday 14th February 2015 which was 135 years to the day since they first took to the field to play Cliftonville.
+The club will celebrate its 135th Anniversary on Saturday 14th February 2015 which will be 135 years to the day since they first took to the field to play Cliftonville.